-This class is intended for those with some developmental editing experience or who have taken the Beginning + Intermediate DE for Fiction classes through the EFA or the Essentials program through Club Ed.
+This four-week, instructor-led class is intended for those with some developmental editing experience or who have taken the Beginning + Intermediate DE for Fiction classes or the self-paced DE 1 through 6 classes.
+It is entirely online and asynchronous (you don’t have to be in any particular place at any particular time) but weekly assignments are due by specific deadlines.

-Plot and story structure (also called narrative structure) are the big-picture elements of storytelling that we might call “what happens” and “the framework within which what happen is told.”
+Plot and story structure (also called narrative structure) are the big-picture elements of storytelling that we might call “what happens” and “the framework within which the plot (what happens) is shown.”

 Authors (and editors!) sometimes think there is only one type of story structure to use, based on a three-act quest story.
 This is why you’ll often hear writers and editors talk about “the first turning point” and “the black moment.”
 While this type of three-act structure may be how many popular movies are written, it is not the only or necessarily the best way for novel narratives to be structured.